easolhq/easolhq.github.io/docs/reference/objects/experience_slot_calendar/slot.md

 The date the slot ends on.
 This can then be used in conjunction with Liquid's [built-in filters](https://shopify.github.io/liquid/filters/date/).

+## `experience_slot.end_time`
+{: .d-inline-block }
+string
+{: .label .fs-1 }

+The end time for this slot as a formatted time string in the current user's locale.
+For example, "11:00" for English or "11:00AM" for American English.

+This will return nil if the experience does not have a start time.

 ## `slot.id`
 {: .d-inline-block }
 string